Galatea-Syros/Pallada/README.md

-# 👋 Welcome all dipshits
+# 👋 Welcome all respected readers

 This is **Pallada** 🦉, a RAG system for our firm.